etijskens/et-micc2/tutorials/TutorialPublish.rst

 that.
 You can do this manually, but micc2_ also provides a ``--publish`` flag for the ``micc2 create`` command that verifies that the project name is still available on PyPI_.
 If the name is already taken, the project will not be created and micc2_ will suggest to choose another project name.
-See :ref:`project-name` for recommendations of how to choose project names.
+See :ref:`project-and-module-naming` for recommendations of how to choose project names.
 If the name is not yet taken, it is wise to publish the freshly created project right away (even without any useful contents), to make sure that no one else can publish a project with the same name.